numpy/numpy/doc/source/user/basics.ufuncs.rst

 ufuncs that take two input arguments and return one output argument (so-called "scalar" ufuncs since the inner loop operates on a single scalar value).
-Attempting to call these methods on other ufuncs will cause a :exc:`ValueError`, unless the ufunc's loop implementation registers a dedicated reduction loop, in which case :meth:`~numpy.ufunc.reduce` (but not the other four methods) also works for ufuncs with more than one output; see :doc:`c-info.reduction-loop-tutorial` for how to add one to a custom ufunc.
+Attempting to call these methods on other ufuncs will cause a :exc:`ValueError` (or, for :meth:`~numpy.ufunc.reduce` on a ufunc with more than one output, a :exc:`TypeError`), unless the ufunc's loop implementation registers a dedicated reduction loop, in which case :meth:`~numpy.ufunc.reduce` also works for ufuncs with more than one output; see :doc:`c-info.reduction-loop-tutorial` for how to add one to a custom ufunc.

 For example, :func:`numpy.add` takes two inputs and returns one output,